• Home

 1 John 2:24-25

 John said to stay with that unchanging truth of God.
-Stay with that which abides in you; exists in you as the presence of the Holy Spirit.
+Stay with that which abides in you and exists in you as the presence of the Holy Spirit.
 Stay true to the gospel that saved you.
 Don't let someone convince you they have something newer, better, improved, more valuable or anything else.
 If we abide in the Father and Son, we have His promise of eternal life.
 The inverse is also true.
-If those false teachers don't hold to the saving work of Christ and abide in Him and the Father, He does not abide in them and they don't have eternal life.
+If those false teachers don’t hold to the saving work of Christ and abide in Him and the Father, He does not abide in them and they don’t have eternal life.

 1 John 2:26-27

 The basic truth of the Gospel was being abandoned by these counterfeit ministers.
 The Holy Spirit and the word will keep us in the truth if we allow it.
-The 'anointing' is the endowment of the Holy Spirit in and over our life.
-The word means 'to be smeared with' and gives us the picture of the covering of the Holy Spirit of God over our life.
+The “anointing” is the endowment of the Holy Spirit in and over our life.
+The word means “to be smeared with” and gives us the picture of the covering of the Holy Spirit of God over our life.
 He is our guide and provides the one on one teaching we need to keep us abiding in the truth.

 1 John 2:28-29

-We will stand before Him; Jesus, the One and only.
+We will stand before Him, Jesus, the One and only.
 All the "Instead of" options will be judged.
-They will be proven powerless and without hope.
+They will be proven powerless and hopeless.
 Jesus is coming soon.
-We must be sure we are in Christ.
-If we are not sure, we mustn't put it off any longer.
+We must be sure we are in Him.
+If we are not sure, we mustn’t put it off any longer.
 We abide in Him as we walk in this world in the midst of all the substitutes that attempt to woo us away.
 Like barkers at a carnival trying to get your attention, they offer everything under the sun.
-Why don't the false teachers chase those of false religions?
-Why don't they chase unbelievers?
-They don't need to move those people, they are already deceived.
-Isn't it interesting that the false teachers only work within Christian circles, trying to draw away true believers?

-When you have the real thing there is no reason to even consider the counterfeits.
+When you have the real thing, there is no reason to even consider the counterfeits.
 Walk bold and secure as a son or daughter of God.
 And don't be thrown off by these anti-Christ.
-Soon we will stand before Him without shame, when He comes.
+Soon we will stand before Him without shame when He comes.

-Revised & edited 2020
+©2012 Doug Ford, Revised & edited 2020, 2024